Employment law status

 It is your responsibility to determine the status of your PA for employment law.
 Like for tax employment status, it is matter of fact, not choice and there is no single test to determine whether a person is an employee, worker or self-employed.
 All the relevant factors needs to be considered.
 You can find more information on deciding employment law status on GOV.UK.

 You may have heard that HMRC’s tax status indicator tool can help you decide your PA’s employment law status.
 However a person's tax law status and employment law status can be different.
 As such, if the HMRC tax status tool gives your PA an ‘employed’ status result for tax law then this would only be an indication that your PA is likely to have employee status under employment law.
 If the HMRC tax status tool gives your PA a ‘self-employed’ status result for tax law then this would only be an indication that your PA is likely to have self-employed status under employment law.

 In addition, you would also need to consider whether your PA has a ‘worker’ status under employment law.
 ‘Worker’ status does not exist for tax law, therefore HMRC’s tool does not cover it.

 You may find it useful to read the employment law case of Chatfeild-Roberts v Phillips & Universal Aunts Limited in which a live-in carer was found to be an employee of the client, even though they viewed her as self-employed.
 It is useful for two reasons: 1) it shows the application of the employment status tests to a PA situation and 2) it confirms that a court will always consider how a contractual relationship actually works in practice rather than what is written down or agreed between the parties.

 If you need help understanding the employment law status of your PA you can contact ACAS for free support and advice.

-In the remainder of this section of the website we cover the employment law rights of employees (most PAs will be employees for employment law purposes).
+In the next section of the website, we cover the employment law rights of employees as most PAs will be employees for employment law purposes.
 However, you can find out more about the rights and obligations for workers and the self-employed on GOV.UK by following the links below: